 The aim of the Official Languages Act is to promote the use of Irish in public affairs and to ensure the use of Irish by public bodies when communicating with the public and/or providing services to the public.
-Public bodies communicate with the public in many ways including letters, emails, mail shots, information leaflets, reports, announcements and websites.
+Public bodies communicate with the public in many ways including letters, emails, mail shots, information leaflets, reports, announcements, advertising, social media and websites.
 In the case of each of these, public bodies have specific duties under the Official Languages Act.

 Stationery, signage and recorded oral announcements

-In accordance with the Regulations under Section 9(1) of the Act, public bodies have a duty to ensure that their:
+In accordance with the Regulations under Section 9(1) of the Act, the HSE has a duty to ensure that our:

 - stationery (headed notepaper, compliment slips, fax cover sheets, file covers and other folders, labels and envelopes)